Lightning-Universe/lightning-bolts/docs/source/datamodules.rst

 In addition, there are other challenges such as models that are built using information from the dataset such as needing to know image dimensions or number of classes.

-A datamodule simplifies all of these parts and integrates seamlessly into Lightning.
+A datamodule simplifies all of these parts and has been integrated directly into Lightning in version 0.9.0.
+You can view the documentation for the datamodule in the `Pytorch Lightning docs here. <https://pytorch-lightning.readthedocs.io/en/latest/datamodules.html>`_

 .. code-block:: python